Timeline of Star Trek: Eugenics Wars and World War III

 Season 4 of Star Trek: Enterprise involves a trilogy of episodes ("Borderland", "Cold Station 12", and "The Augments") related to scientist Doctor Arik Soong, ancestor of Doctor Noonien Soong, and his genetic augmentations of Humans.
 Numerous historical details of the devastating Eugenics Wars are discussed: the death of 35–37 million people; how Earth's governments could not decide on the fate of the 1,800 genetically enhanced embryos; and how Soong had infiltrated the complex and stolen and raised 19 embryos himself.
 Soong maintained that he himself and humanity in general had learned the lessons of the Eugenics Wars and should not continue to hide behind those events when there was progress to be made now that the technology had matured and was much more practicable.
 (The actions of his "children" convince him otherwise, and at the end of "The Augments" Soong declares his interest in cybernetics, beginning the work which would one day bring about Data.)

 Greg Cox's two-book series The Eugenics Wars: The Rise and Fall of Khan Noonien Singh develops the idea of the Eugenics Wars in the context of real-life history by representing it as a secret history, and that the truth behind the various civil wars and conflicts in the 1990s was not generally known; Los Angeles, whose appearance in "Future's End" helped bring the war's existence into question, is portrayed as an EW "battlefront", the Rodney King riots being one such calamity.

-The series Star Trek: Strange New Worlds, which first aired in spring 2022, complicates the timeline further by retconning certain dating aspects by explicitly dating the Eugenics Wars to the first half of the 21st century.
-For example, the episode "Tomorrow and Tomorrow and Tomorrow" features a young Khan Noonien-Singh, long before his insurrection, and is set in the 2020s, and in the series premiere "Strange New Worlds", Christopher Pike describes footage from real-life events from 2020 and 2021 as the prelude to the second American Civil War and leading up to the Eugenics Wars and World War III.
-This differs from "Space Seed" asserting that not only did the Eugenics Wars take place in the mid-1990s but dialogue indicates that they were either concurrent with or simply were World War III.
-A character in "Tomorrow and Tomorrow and Tomorrow" says that events that were "supposed to happen back in 1992" instead occurred in the 2020s due to temporal wars and other manipulation of events.
+The series Star Trek: Strange New Worlds, which first aired in spring 2022 explicitly dates the Eugenics Wars to the first half of the 21st century.
+The episode "Tomorrow and Tomorrow and Tomorrow" features a young Khan Noonien-Singh, long before his insurrection, and is set in the 2020s, and in the series premiere "Strange New Worlds", Christopher Pike describes footage with "Stop the Steal" placards as being the prelude to the second American Civil War and leading up to the Eugenics Wars and World War III.
+A time-travelling character in "Tomorrow and Tomorrow and Tomorrow" says that events that were "supposed to happen back in 1992".